-Once you’ve played the chromatic scale using the open strings, move up the neck as shown on my worksheet.
-You now have five fretted notes on most strings, but only four fingers to fret with.
+Once you’ve played the chromatic scale using the open strings, move up the neck, eliminating the use of open strings.
+You will have five fretted notes on most strings, but only four fingers to fret with.
 My suggestion: When you play an ascending chromatic scale, slide the little finger to fret the final two notes on a string; in the descending direction, slide the index finger for the final two notes.

 In my practice sessions, next I play a tune or two from my repertoire.
 That’s usually fun!
 (Gotta have fun doing this!)
 Here is a list of my compositions and arrangements — singly, and in books or videos — to consider using.
 “Canyon Canon” is a big Youtube hit, and is not demanding of the hands.

 At that point in my practice session I’m good and warmed up, so I usually start working on something new.
 It might be a new arrangement or a new composition.
 I can get lost in that exercise for hours…